Dick Deadeye, or Duty Done: Plot

-At the Tower, Nanki muses on his lot and lost love ("Farewell my love").
-The spirit of Yum-Yum (Linda Lewis, sung Beth Porter) is trapped in Nanki's shamisen ("Just as the moon must have the sun", based on "The sun whose rays") and needs Nanki "to make me a whole woman".
-Poo is willing to return the Secret to the Sorcerer in exchange for learning his tricks, but the pirates drag them to "The Queen's Neck".
-The Secret in code, and the Sorcerer must decipher it.
-Since Poo is "the most evil man in the world", Rose decides her love for him and intends to reform him.
-Meanwhile, at the Hexagon, Dick sees the Rear-Admiral (Francis Ghent, sung John Baldry; "I am the monarch of the sea") and his sisters and his cousins and his aunts.
-He gives the Captain ("He remains an Englishman") command of the 'Pinafore' and allows Dick to recruit a crew from the prisoners, and at the Tower, Nanki sings for the prisoners ("The flowers that bloom in the spring": Prisoner sung by Ian Samwell), who nearly all enlist.
+At the Tower, Nanki muses on his lot and lost love ("Farewell my own").
+The spirit of Yum-Yum is trapped in Nanki's shamisen ("Just as the moon must have the sun", based on "The sun whose rays") and needs Nanki "to make me a whole woman".
+Poo agrees to return the Secret to the Sorcerer in exchange for learning his tricks, but the pirates drag them to "The Queen's Neck".
+The Secret is in code, and the Sorcerer must decipher it.
+Since Poo is so evil, Rose decides to love him and intends to reform him.
+Meanwhile, at the Hexagon, Dick sees the Rear-Admiral and his sisters, cousins and aunts ("I am the monarch of the sea").
+He gives the Captain ("He remains an Englishman") command of the Pinafore and allows Dick to recruit a crew from the prisoners.
+At the Tower, Nanki sings for the prisoners ("The flowers that bloom in the spring"), who nearly all enlist.

 The Sorcerer and Poo are on the pirate ship ("Pour, oh pour the pirate sherry").
-Rose Maybud, disguised as a pirate, sneaks aboard.
-Meanwhile, the Captain, accompanied by the Judge, Major-General, Rear-Admiral takes command of the 'Pinafore' ("When I was a lad"; "We sail the ocean blue"; and "I am the Captain of the Pinafore").
-They pursue the pirate ship, assisted by two giant cherubs ("Go, ye heroes"); meanwhile Poo overfeeds the Sorcerer who gets seasick and hands over the Secret.
-When the two crews meet, they greet each other warmly.
+Rose, disguised as a pirate, sneaks aboard.
+Meanwhile, with the Judge, Major-General and Rear-Admiral, the Captain takes command of the Pinafore ("When I was a lad"; "We sail the ocean blue"; and "I am the Captain of the Pinafore").
+They pursue the pirate ship, assisted by two giant cherubs ("Go, ye heroes").
+Poo overfeeds the Sorcerer, who gets seasick and hands over the Secret.
+The two crews meet and greet each other warmly.
 The Pirate King fights the Captain, but the King's trousers fall, and the strawberry birthmark on his backside is seen.
-Little Buttercup has a secret ("A many years ago"); as a wetnurse, she mixed up the infant Pirate King and the Captain (recognisable by the birthmark).
+Buttercup reveals that as a wetnurse, she mixed up the infant Pirate King and Captain (recognisable by the birthmark; "A many years ago"); the King and the Captain swap clothes and titles.